lolopinto/ent/docs/docs/intro.md

 }
 ```

 Note: The ID exposed to GraphQL is not the same as the ID for the row in the database.
 GraphQL IDs should be considered opaque by clients of your service.
+Learn more in the [GraphQL Docs](https://graphql.org/learn/global-object-identification/).

 ## Custom accessors
 Update `src/ent/user.ts` as follows: